faizanzafar40/Predictive-Analytics-in-Healthcare-for-Diabetes-Prediction/README.md

 ## Citation

-If you have found our code and paper useful, we humbly request you to cite our work:
+If you found our code and paper useful, we humbly request you to cite our work:
 ```tex
 @inproceedings{Zafar:2019:PAH:3326172.3326213,
  author = {Zafar, Faizan and Raza, Saad and Khalid, Muhammad Umair and Tahir, Muhammad Ali},